-To provide for the protection of everyone, sick employees are expected to remain home.
+All sick employees are expected to remain home.

-All employees who become ill, or experience COVID-related symptoms, should follow their department's call out policy.
-The department administrator or their designee will contact employee health and a determination will be made by a clinical professional as to whether there is a potential COVID exposure.
+All employees who become ill and call out of work should follow their department's call out policy.
+The department administrator or their designee must contact employee health with the person's name and determine if the reason was COVID or potential of COVID exposure.
 When a staff member calls out of work, they will be asked by their department supervisor/administrator a series of questions to determine if the Director of Employee Health or his/her designee will need to clear them to return to work.

-The health questions will be only COVID-related and are designed to minimize the risk to fellow workers of transmission of Covid-19, influenza or other contagious illnesses.
+The questions are designed to minimize the risk to fellow workers of transmission of Covid-19, influenza or other contagious illnesses.